mpepping/alert-forwarder/README.md

+## alert-forwarder

-## alert-forwarder: alert receiver implementation of Webhook type for Prometheus AlertManager
+`alert-forwarder` is an alert receiver implementation of Webhook type for Prometheus AlertManager.

 `alert-forwarder` forwards alerts from AlertManager to Splunk HEC (HTTP Event Collector).